ktor-doc-jp/ktor-doc-jp/quickstart/zfaq.md

 This means that you, or a feature or interceptor, have already called `call.respond*` functions and you are calling it again.

-## How can I subscribe to ktor events?
+## How can I subscribe to Ktor events?
 {: #ktor-events }

 There is a page [explaining the Ktor's application-level event system](/advanced/events.html).